pivotal/docs-tap/cert-manager/install.hbs.md

 This topic tells you how to install cert-manager from the Tanzu Application Platform (commonly known as TAP) package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install cert-manager.
-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).
+For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 The cert-manager package installs cert-manager and, optionally, a number of `ClusterIssuer`.